mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

-# How to update handbook
+# How to Update the Handbook

 ## Guidelines